dailymotion-oss/octopilot/docs/current-version/content/github/_index.md

 An alternative to the "simple" token is to use a [GitHub App](https://docs.github.com/en/developers/apps).

-First, you'll need to set the `--github-auth-token` flag value to `app`, and then configure the following settings:
+First, you'll need to set the `--github-auth-method` flag value to `app`, and then configure the following settings:
 - `--github-app-id` (int): the GitHub App ID.
 Default to the value of the `GITHUB_APP_ID` environment variable.
 - `--github-installation-id` (int): the GitHub App installation ID.
 Default to the value of the `GITHUB_INSTALLATION_ID` environment variable.
 - `--github-privatekey` (string): the app's private key - used to sign access token requests - in PEM format.
 Default to the value of the `GITHUB_PRIVATEKEY` environment variable.
 You can either set this, or the `--github-privatekey-path`.